martinkersner/seoul-artificial-intelligence-meetup/docs/_posts/2018-01-21-kaggle-how-to-use-pretrained-keras-models.md

 ---
-layout: default
+layout: blog
-title:  "Kaggle - How to use pretrained Keras models? "
+title:  "Kaggle - How to use pretrained Keras models?"
 date:   2018-01-23 00:0:00 +0000
+disqus_identifier: 2018-01-23
 author: martin
+comments: true
 ---

-# Kaggle - How to use pretrained Keras models?

 Training deep learning models from scratch is never a good way of aproaching new problem.
 Moreover, if you want to obtain reasonable baseline results fast.